Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 ```
 UNCERTAINTY HAS GEOMETRY:

-The error map is not just a scalar—it has SHAPE.
+The error map is not just a scalar; it has SHAPE.

 For a moving blob:
 • Error forms a CRESCENT ahead of the prediction